SeriousOldMan/Simulator-Controller/Docs/Installation & Configuration.md

      (1) Depending on the availabilty of the data by the current simulator.

 	 Since large parts of the knowledgebase of the Assistants will be supplied to the LLM for matching, a context window of at least 4k tokens is required for this booster.
-Full standings history isn't possible at the moment, since this will flood the input context area of the LLM, at least for the *smaller* models like GPT 3.5, Mistral 7b, and so on.
+Full standings history isn't possible at the moment, since this will overflow the input context area of the LLM, at least for the *smaller* models like GPT 3.5, Mistral 7b, and so on.
 Time will cure this problem, and I will update the capabilities of the integration, when more capable models become available.
 For the time being, the position data is available for the most recent laps and also the gaps for the most important opponents are passed to the LLM (for Strategist and Spotter).

-	 Additionally, you can allow the LLM to call [predefined actions](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Installation-&-Configuration#managing-conversation-actions) as a result of your conversation.
+	 Additionally, you can allow the LLM to call [predefined or custom actions](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Installation-&-Configuration#managing-booster-actions) as a result of your conversation.
 For example, if you ask the Strategist whether an undercut might be possible in one of the next laps, the LLM may call the Monte Carlo traffic simulation using an internal action.
 Which actions will be available to the LLM depends on the current Assistant.
 See corresponding [documentation](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Virtual-Race-Strategist#trigger-actions-from-conversation) for the Strategist for an example.

+  4. *Behavior* is the most complex and most capable booster, since it allows you to alter or extend the behavior of the Assistant.
+You can use predefined events or even define your own ones in the rule engine (as shown below), which then result in a request to the LLM.
+Similar to the *Conversation* bosster above, the LLM then can decide one or more [predefined or custom actions](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Installation-&-Configuration#managing-booster-actions) to fulfill the request or react to the situation.
+To support its conclusion, the LLM will have full access to the same knowledge as in the *Conversation* booster.

+     Important: This booster directly alters the behavior of the Assistant for the good or for the bad.
+Even if you don't change or extend the definition of the events and actions, it still depends on the reasoning capabilities of the used language model, whether the Assistant will behave as expected.
+Therefore, always test everything before using it in an important race.

-Good to know: Whenever one or more conversation boosters are configured for a Race Assistant, a transcript of every LLM activation is stored in the *Simulator Controller\Logs\Transcripts* folder which is located in your user *Documents* folder.
+Good to know: Whenever one or more Assistant Boosters are configured for a Race Assistant, a transcript of every LLM activation is stored in the *Simulator Controller\Logs\Transcripts* folder which is located in your user *Documents* folder.

-For each of the above conversation boosters, you can edit the instructions that are send to the LLM by clicking on the button labeled "Instructions...".
+For each of the above Assistant Boosters, you can edit the instructions that are send to the LLM by clicking on the button labeled "Instructions...".
 A new window will open, where you can edit all related instructions for each of the supported languages.
 Whenever you want to restore the original instruction, you can do this by clicking on the small button with the "Reload" icon.

 Below you find all instruction categories and the supported variables: